lhy0807/used_car_playground/README.md

 Map Data is obtained from [ArcGIS, shared by ESRI](https://www.arcgis.com/home/item.html?id=8d2012a2016e484dafaac0451f9aea24)

-To run the scrapy spyder in usedcar folder:
+To run the scrapy spyder in usedcar folder, please read [the wiki page](https://github.com/lhy0807/used_car_playground/wiki/Used-Car-Data-Scrapper) and make sure you have followed the instructions before entering

 ```bash
 scrapy crawl usedcar
 ```